 Michael convinces John Abruzzi that he won't talk after a torture session produces no information on the whereabouts of Fibonacci.
 Abruzzi decides to take another tack by cooperating with Michael in exchange for the info, and as a show of good faith he takes Tea Bag out of the picture.
 For the next stage of his plan, Michael needs to put his cell-mate Sucre to the test to ensure his trustworthiness.
 However, Sucre wants to settle down with his fiancée after he gets paroled and can't risk it by helping a prison break, so he requests a transfer.
 The new cell-mate, a murderer named Haywire, is far too unstable to be trusted.
 Veronica, meanwhile, starts looking deeper into Lincoln's case after she talks with Leticia, who disappears in the middle of giving her account of what happened.
 Lincoln's son, as part of the punishment for getting caught buying pot, begins visiting his father in jail.
-Written by

 Jean-Marc Rocher <firstname.lastname@example.org>